vlast3k/ESP_STK500/README.md

 A smillar implementation for java can be found here https://github.com/Cloudino/Cloudino-engine/blob/master/src/main/java/io/cloudino/utils/HexSender.java This is where i looked up the commands for the STK500 protocol (As well as the actual bootloader source of course)

+The current example works by reading files uploaded previously to SPIFFS.
+As of now those are not the HEX files from Arduino IDE itself, but rather an intermediate format.
+That one is produced by running the Java program from the java/ folder.

+As a next step i plan to port also this logic to the ESP, so that standard HEX files can be used w/o the need of conversion